Tennessee to Florida Car Shipping

 Open Trailers

-Open trailers cost significantly less than enclosed options for standard vehicles.
-Reserve enclosed transport only for luxury, classic, or high-value cars requiring extra protection from weather and road debris.
+Open trailers cost less than enclosed options and work well for most vehicles.
+Standard cars ship safely on open carriers.
+Reserve enclosed trailers for luxury, classic, or high-end vehicles needing extra protection.

 Learn More About Open vs. Enclosed Trailers